Newquay: Emergency services

+The Royal National Lifeboat Institution's Newquay Lifeboat Station is at the harbour.
+There is also a coastguard rescue team based at Treloggan Industrial Park.

+Newquay Community Hospital

+Newquay Hospital was opened in 1931 at the end of St Thomas Road.
+It is a community hospital catering for both in- and outpatients, with a number of clinics and a minor injuries unit.
+Cornwall's only general hospital and full accident and emergency department is in Truro.

+Proposals in recent years for the Newquay Growth Area, east of the present town, have included a new and larger hospital.

 Sport and leisure

-Newquay has two non-league association football clubs.
-They are Newquay A.F.C. who play at Mount Wise Stadium and Godolphin Atlantic F.C. who play at Godolphin Way.
+Newquay has one non-league association football club - Newquay A.F.C. play at the Mount Wise Stadium.
+Godolphin Atlantic F.C. used to play on Godolphin Way until the club was dissolved in January 2023.

 Newquay Hornets rugby football club play at Newquay Sports Centre.

-Newquay have a successful, four-team cricket club based at the SportsCentre.
-Their 1st XI currently compete in Cornwall's County One, and at the start of the century were a major power in regional cricket, winning the ECB Cornwall Premier League in 2003, boasting star players such as Ryan Driver, Tim Walton and Barry Purchase.
-Newquay's academy in the past 15 years has produced four full-Cornwall players — Rob Harrison, Neil Ivamy, Joe Crane and Adam Cocking, in addition to numerous County youth representatives.
-They have youth teams from age ranges Under 9 - Under 19.
-In 2016, their overseas professional was former Zimbabwean test match batsman Mark Vermeulen.
-In 2017, the teams all competed well in their respective Divisions, and have now gone down the route of not having a professional, instead of investing in improving the ground, coaching and infrastructure.
-Newquay is a prime destination for touring cricket sides and the club specialise in hosting touring teams.
+Newquay has a four-team cricket club, also based at the sports centre.
+Their 1st XI compete in Cornwall's County One, winning the ECB Cornwall Premier League in 2003.
+Newquay's academy has produced four full-Cornwall players — Rob Harrison, Neil Ivamy, Joe Crane and Adam Cocking, in addition to numerous County youth representatives.
+There are several youth teams, ranging from Under 9 to Under 19.

-Newquay also plays host to the Newquay Road Runners who are based at the sports centre.
+Newquay plays host to the Newquay Road Runners, who are again based at the sports centre.

+Newquay has been a centre for Cornish wrestling in the past.
+Venues for tournaments have included the New Hotel Meadow, Mount Wise recreation ground, the Red Lion Field and the Tower Meadow on Tower Road.
+The Interceltic games were hosted by Newquay in 1936, 1948, 1951, 1965 and 1975.